What Questions to Ask Your Family Law

 (b) How many family law trials have they litigated?

-(c) How often do they settle divorces at the mediation stage?
+(c) What percent of their cases settled divorces at the mediation stage?

 (d) How many of the local family law judges have they appeared in front of?